• Skip to primary navigation

 December 19, 2013 by Marcy Litle Leave a Comment

 I first encountered Ann Patchett when my book club chose her third novel, The Magician’s Assistant, for our monthly conversation.
-This quirky novel about Sabine, the widowed assistant to her magician husband, enchanted me.
-I was drawn both to the characters and the limpid prose.
-She had me.
-I have read all of her subsequent books—three […]
+This quirky novel about Sabine, the widowed assistant to her magician […]

 Filed Under: Books